Home

 The BC government announced a "Sustainable Development Task Force" for Clayoquot Sound in 1989 but clearcut logging continued.
 In 1993 it released a new land use plan catering to the logging companies, with over 70 percent of the big tree forests to be clearcut.
 The plan was rejected by the Clayoquot Sound communities and further blockades were initiated.
 A daring feat of resistance was by the Friends of Clayoquot activist Valerie Langer who positioned herself at the end of a pole laid across a logging bridge (below).

-Valerie Langer, anti logging protest, 1993.
+Valerie Langer, anti logging protest, 1993

 Screenshot: "Sulpher Passage"

-Logging blockade, Supher Passage, 1988.
+Logging blockade, Supher Passage, 1988

 Photo: Mark Hobson

-Mass arrest day, 9 August 1993.
+Mass arrest day, 9 August 1993

-Clayoquot Sound, Vancouver Island, BC
+Clayoquot Sound, Vancouver Island, British Columbia

 One peaceful "sitdown" demonstration (left) on 9 August 1993 resulted in 352 arrests by the Royal Canadian Mounted Police.
 See the documentary video: Save Clayoquot Sound.
 Included is a scene of Australian rock star Peter Garett (Midnight Oil) telling the crowd that BC forest practices are "brutal, primitive and barbaric: everyone, especially young people, can see that it's wrong, it's wrong and it's wrong" to destroy ancient forest biodiversity.
 Garett (appointed Australian Environment Minister in 2008) performed in a Clayoquot Sound clearcut: Beds Are Burning.

-Logging road blockade, August 1993.
+Clayoquot logging road blockade, August 1993

 Photo: Aldo de Moor

-Protest against logging, BC Legislature, 1993.
+Protest against logging, British Columbia Legislature, 1993

 Photo: Aldo de Moor

 One of the many Europeans at Clayoquot Sound in 1993 was Aldo de Moor from Tilburg in the Netherlands, who documented the occasion.
 One photo shows the arrested protesters walking to their mass trial at the BC Court in Victoria (left).
 "It has been a formative experience in my life, seeing a grassroots community emerge of people from all walks of life, professions, and political views, together effectively fighting an unjust decision despite all the differences and b opposition.
 The incredible 'sense of community' I experienced then has inspired me ever since and has made me go into the field of community informatics."
-Aldo de Moor put his photos of the summer of 1993 on the Internet as "an inspiration" and as "a tribute to the people who had the courage to be arrested because of a societal cause they bly believed in."
-See: The Struggle for Clayoquot Sound.
+Aldo de Moor put his photos of the summer of 1993 on the Internet as "an inspiration" and as "a tribute to the people who had the courage to be arrested because of a societal cause they believed in."

 Dutch born nature photographer Adrian Dorst was appalled by the wholesale destruction of Clayoquot Sound (right), one of the most magnificent wilderness areas left on Earth.
 His stunning photos are featured in the classic 1988 nature preservation book "Clayoquot: On the Wild Side" which played a pivotal educational role in exposing the shocking extent of the environmental crimes being committed.

-Measuring a big cedar, Clayoquot Sound.
+Measuring a big cedar, Clayoquot Sound, 1995

 Photo: Adrian Dorst